Kairieji/diem25/README.md

 **Privalo būti kitas kelias.
 Ir jis yra!**

-It is the one official ‘Europe’ resists with every sinew of its authoritarian mind-set:
+*It is the one official ‘Europe’ resists with every sinew of its authoritarian mind-set:*

+**Ir tai yra tas kelias, kuriam oficialioji "Europa" priešinasi visomis savo autoritarinio mentaliteto išgalėmis"

-A surge of democracy!
+*A surge of democracy!*

+**Tai - demokratijos banga**

-Edmund Burke’s line applies to today’s Europe perfectly: “The only thing necessary for the triumph of evil is that good people do nothing.”
+*Edmund Burke’s line applies to today’s Europe perfectly: “The only thing necessary for the triumph of evil is that good people do nothing.”
 Committed democrats must resolve to act across Europe.
-With a view to call forth just such a surge, we are gathering on 9th February in Berlin to found a movement,DiEM25.
+With a view to call forth just such a surge, we are gathering on 9th February in Berlin to found a movement,DiEM25.*

+**Kažkada Edmundo Berko ištarta mintis tobulai tinka šios dienos Europai: "Tik tada kai geri žmonės nedaro nieko, blogis triumfuoja", Įsitikinę demokratai privalo pasiryžti veikti visos Europos mąstu.
+Norėdami sukelti tokią demokratijos bangą, mes Vasario 9 susirinkome Berlyne įkurti judėjimą, DiEM25.**

 *We come from every part of Europe and are united by different cultures, languages, accents, political party affiliations, ideologies, skin colours, gender identities, faiths and conceptions of the good society.*